WHO WE ARE

 CO-OP assists individuals with developmental and other disabilities to become valued members of their communities.
 Our services are person-centered, embracing the vision, interests, and support needs of each person.

-- Full-time positions start with 13 paid days off
+- 13 paid days off for full-time positions

 - 12 paid holidays